Tesla Powerwall is a popular battery storage product available in the UK in 2022

 Its CEO, Elon Musk, is a pioneer of several industries, including electric vehicles, battery storage, space exploration, and – bizarrely – drilling tunnels.

 Tesla built the first, famous Gigafactory in Nevada, USA.
 It’s an absolutely massive factory that churns out batteries as fast as they can make them for both the Powerwall and Tesla electric cars.
-At the moment, demand is far outstripping supply.
+Now there are Gigafactories all over the world, and more and more consumers are able to benefit from Tesla’s battery tech every year.

 Tesla Powerwall Versions

-Tesla has designed three versions of the Powerwall so far.
+Tesla has designed four versions of the Powerwall so far.

-The first has been discontinued and it’s the second one that is currently on sale in the UK.
+The first, Powerwall 1, has been discontinued and it’s the second one, Powerwall 2 (launched in 2016), that is currently on sale in the UK.

-However, version 3 was launched in the USA in April 2021.
-For the first time it comes with an integrated solar inverter.
+However, the third version, Powerwall+, was launched in the USA in 2021.
+It comes with an integrated solar inverter.
 This means you don’t need an additional inverter if you get a solar panel system installed.
+This version never reached UK shores.

 The Tesla Powerwall 3 price in the UK is likely to be higher than the cost of the current Powerwall 2, due to the extra cost of the solar inverter.